Hurricanes, wildfires further hamper Census 2020 count

 But on Aug.
 3, the administration reversed course, saying the count would end Sept.
 30 to deliver the data by the end of the year, while President Trump is still in office.

-In a Thursday call with the federal government’s Census Scientific Advisory Committee, which includes statisticians, demographers and others, Fontenot said the bureau is setting up mobile outposts and enumerators are reaching out to households by phone, but he also acknowledged that natural disasters may prevent the bureau from reaching 99 percent in all states by the end of the month.
+In a Thursday call with the federal government’s Census Scientific Advisory Committee (CSAC), which includes statisticians, demographers and others, Fontenot said that the bureau is setting up mobile outposts and that enumerators are contacting households by phone, but he also acknowledged that natural disasters may prevent the bureau from reaching 99 percent in all states by the end of the month.

 Inaccuracies in the count can stem not only from the shortened data collection time but also from a truncated timeline for quality checks and analysis.
 The government’s accelerated “replan,” announced in August, reduced the post-count operations from six months to three and eliminated reviews with state demographers designed to help identify people who were either missed or counted more than once.

-On Friday, the CSAS unanimously recommended that the bureau keep the count going through October and publish daily response rates at the census tract level.
+On Friday, the CSAC unanimously recommended that the bureau keep the count going through October and publish daily response rates at the census tract level.

 “When the weather isn’t right, we postpone the launching of rockets into space,” the committee wrote.
 “The same should be true of the decennial enumeration.”

+Internal documents released this weekend as part of a lawsuit show Census Bureau career officials warning that the count would be compromised under a shortened schedule.

-The Census Bureau did not answer questions about what post-enumeration operations were being eliminated or changed under the replan, and a publicly-released description of the replan did not include details.
+The Census Bureau did not answer questions about what post-enumeration operations were being eliminated or changed under the replan, and a publicly released description of the replan did not include details.
 But a bureau spokesperson said Sunday that at least some reviews that had previously been canceled to meet “statutory completion deadlines” would now be “discussed” this week.
 The bureau did not say whether such discussions meant the canceled checks would be reinstated.

 Civil rights groups have accused the administration of trying to skew the count in ways that would benefit Republicans and non-Hispanic whites, through actions such as trying to add a citizenship question to the survey or seeking to exclude undocumented immigrants from apportionment, both of which sparked legal challenges.
-The administration has also added an unprecedented number of political appointees to senior bureau staff this year.
+The administration has added an unprecedented number of political appointees to senior bureau staff this year.

 But inaccuracies in the count could be politically beneficial or harmful to both Democrats and Republicans.
 An analysis released Thursday by the American Statistical Association’s Office of Science Policy found that under a Sept.
-30 deadline, California, Ohio or Idaho could gain House seats they might not have gained, while Florida or Montana could lose seats they might not have lost, if the count continued until Oct.
+30 deadline, California, Idaho or Ohio could gain House seats they may not have gained, while Florida or Montana could lose seats they may not have lost, if the count continued until Oct.
 31.

-The ASA analysis suggests Texas, Florida, Arizona, Georgia and North Carolina could collectively forfeit as much as $500 million in federal Medicaid funding each year if the count ends on the earlier date.
+The ASA analysis suggests that Arizona, Florida, Georgia, North Carolina and Texas could collectively forfeit as much as $500 million in federal Medicaid funding each year if the count ends on the earlier date.
 And it estimated that 95.82 percent of the population will have been counted if the count ends Sept.
 30, vs. 99.19 percent if it ends Oct.
 31.

 The Civis analysis estimated that if the count ends Sept.
-30, nine states will fail to reach 99 percent, including Oregon and five states in the southeastern hurricane area.
+30, nine states will not reach 99 percent, including Oregon and five states in the southeastern hurricane area.

-Testifying in the summer before the House Oversight Committee, former Census Bureau director Robert Groves urged the bureau to release more information, including “process indicators” such as initial response rates, proxy reporting rates, and percentages of people with usable data, comparisons with population estimates from demographic analysis, and initial field data from the post enumeration survey.
+Testifying during the summer before the House Oversight Committee, former Census Bureau director Robert Groves urged the bureau to release more information, including “process indicators” such as initial response rates, proxy reporting rates, and percentages of people with usable data, comparisons with population estimates from demographic analysis, and initial field data from the post-enumeration survey.

 “Credibility requires transparency,” he said.
 “The sooner the country can see multiple indicators of 2020 Census quality, the sooner the use case for the census can be made.”